Mansour-Essgaer/Libyan-news-agencies-analysis/README.md

 # Libyan news agencies analysis
-This project is to demonstrate natural language processing technique to analysis many Libyan news agency twitter account, in order to know how they contribute to on going civil war either negatively or positivel.
+This project  demonstrate natural language processing technique to analysis many Libyan news agency twitter account, in order to know how they contribute to on going civil war either negatively or positively.